 Managing the Operation

-A key to Mexico manufacturing success, as in most countries, is finding capable and productive human resources.
+A key to having manufacturing success in Mexico, as in most countries, is finding capable and productive human resources.
 The ability to find, train, and retain qualified personnel often means the difference between success and failure.
-A highly competent HR department will be pivotal to test employees, verify stated qualifications, do background checks, work with the unions, structure competitive compensation packages and effective bonus programs, work with the labor attorneys in connection with labor claims, etc. The creation of an effective HR department will be critical to the success of a stand-alone Mexico manufacturing operation as will payroll accounting services to track hours worked, vacation time, over-time, and the various mandatory benefits that must be processed through the federal and state authorities.
+A strong HR department is crucial to test employees, check their qualifications, perform background checks, negotiate with unions, create competitive pay and bonus programs, work with labor lawyers on labor claims, and more.
+The creation of an effective HR department will be critical to the success of a standalone Mexico manufacturing operation, as will payroll accounting services to track hours worked, vacation time, overtime, and the various mandatory benefits that must be processed through the federal and state authorities.